Andy Goram

 Andrew Lewis Goram (13 April 1964 – 2 July 2022) was a Scottish footballer who played as a goalkeeper.
 Born in Bury, Lancashire, England, he started his career with Oldham Athletic and Hibernian, but he is best remembered for playing for Rangers during the 1990s, when he earned the nickname "The Goalie".
 In a 2001 poll of Rangers fans, Goram was voted Rangers' greatest-ever goalkeeper.

 Goram appeared in 43 international matches for Scotland and was selected for their squads at the 1986 and 1990 World Cups, UEFA Euro 1992 and UEFA Euro 1996.

 After his time with Rangers, Goram played for many clubs, most notably at Motherwell and a brief loan spell at Manchester United.
-He also represented Scotland at cricket, and was the only man to play internationally for Scotland in both football and cricket.
+He also represented Scotland at cricket, and was one of only four men to play internationally for Scotland in both football and cricket.

 After retirement from playing, he went on to become a goalkeeping coach at numerous Scottish clubs.